IBM/cp4d-deployment/aws/README.md

 * [Download](https://cloud.redhat.com/openshift/install/pull-secret) a pull secret.
 Create a Red Hat account if you do not have one.
 * [Sign up](https://www.ibm.com/account/reg/us-en/signup?formid=urx-42212) for a Cloud Pak for Data Trial Key if you don't have the entitlement API key.
 * If you choose Portworx as your storage class, see [Portworx documentation](PORTWORX.md) for generating `portworx spec url`.
-* If you choose OCS as your storage class, make sure your region supports `m4.4xlarge` instance type.
 * Edit `variables.tf` and provide values for all the configuration variables.
 See the [Variables documentation](VARIABLES.md) for more details.
 * Read the license at https://ibm.biz/BdqyB2 and accept it by setting variable `accept-cpd-license` to `accept`.
 * If you want to hide sensitive data such as access_key_id or secret_access_key, remove the `default     = " " ` from `variables.tf` file against that variable.